Vicky Richardson: Biography

+Professional life

-Richardson is best known for her work as Director of Architecture, Design and Fashion at the British Council, the UK's international organisation for educational opportunities and cultural relations from 2010 to 2016.
+Richardson is well known for her work as Director of Architecture, Design and Fashion at the British Council, UK's international organisation for educational opportunities and cultural relations from 2010-2016.
 An important part of this role was to act as Commissioner of the British Pavilion at Venice Architecture Biennale.
-Exhibitions during this period included Villa Frankenstein, curated by Muf architecture/art (2010); Venice Takeaway: Ideas to change British Architecture, co-curated by Richardson and Vanessa Norwood (2012); A Clockwork Jerusalem, curated by FAT and Crimson Architectural Historians (2014), and Home Economics, curated by Shumi Bose, Jack Self and Finn Williams (2016).
+Exhibitions commissioned during this period included Villa Frankenstein, curated by muf architecture/art (2010); Venice Takeaway: Ideas to change British Architecture, co-curated by Richardson and Vanessa Norwood (2012); A Clockwork Jerusalem, curated by FAT and Crimson Architectural Historians (2014), and Home Economics, curated by Shumi Bose, Jack Self and Finn Williams (2016).

-She studied architecture at the University of Westminster after a foundation degree in art at Central St Martins.
-She was deputy editor at the RIBA Journal before becoming editor of leading design magazine Blueprint, a role she held from 2004 to 2010.
+In the role of Commissioner of the British Pavilion, Richardson made a number of key changes including opening up the process to a public competition and initiating the Venice Fellowships, in which young practitioners and students have the opportunity to work in the pavilion alongside studying in Venice with support of institutions across the UK.

+She established a number of opportunities for international designers and architects to present their work in the UK.
+She developed the International Architecture Showcase during London Festival of Architecture in partnership with embassies; and in 2012 as part of the Cultural Olympiad, she launched the International Fashion Showcase as part of London Fashion Week.
+While at the British Council she established the design blog, Back of the Envelope,.